Skip to main content

 Seats by the wood-burning stove go fast at The Pilgrim, and on busy weekends the beer garden fills before noon.
 If you want the full experience — fire-side spot, kitchen garden produce at its freshest, menu read leading to bottom — booking ahead is the right call, even for what reads on the surface as a relaxed village pub.

 The Pilgrim sits at ££ price range, which positions it as a genuine local rather than a destination-dining exercise.
-The setting is characterised by heavy timbers and an unpretentious atmosphere , the kind of room where the wood-burning stove provides both warmth and, when the kitchen is running, a background note of woodsmoke that anchors the whole experience to the season and the place.
+The setting is characterised by heavy timbers and an unpretentious atmosphere, the kind of room where the wood-burning stove provides both warmth and, when the kitchen is running, a background note of woodsmoke that anchors the whole experience to the season and the place.

 Menu structure is worth understanding before you arrive.
 Dishes are designed for sharing, with two to three per person constituting a full meal.
-Crucially, the menu reads smallest to largest as you move down , so work through it in order and stop when you've covered enough ground.
+Crucially, the menu reads smallest to largest as you move down, so work through it in order and stop when you've covered enough ground.
 Some ingredients are sourced from the venue's own kitchen garden, which gives the cooking a seasonal rhythm that depends on what's growing rather than what's on a fixed printed card.
 That's a practical detail worth knowing: the menu can shift, and dishes that appear one week may not appear the next.

 This is where The Pilgrim's dual identity becomes a decision point.
-At lunch, the pub operates in its most casual mode: the beer garden is at its leading in warmer months, the pace is unhurried, and the sharing format suits a longer, social meal.
+At lunch, the pub operates in its most casual mode: the beer garden is at its finest in warmer months, the pace is unhurried, and the sharing format suits a longer, social meal.
 If you're driving out from the surrounding area for a weekend lunch, this is the version of The Pilgrim to book.
 The kitchen garden produce is likely to be most present in the daytime menu, where lighter sharing plates play to the season.

 In the evening, the wood-burning stove becomes the focal point and the room shifts toward something more intimate.
 The bar-lounge comes into its own after dark, and the sharing format scales naturally to a table of two or four working through the menu together.
 For food enthusiasts making a special trip, dinner offers more time to move through the larger dishes at the bottom of the menu without the clock pressure of a lunchtime turnaround.
 Both visits are worth doing; they are genuinely different experiences in the same room.